List of Syracuse University buildings

-This list of Syracuse University buildings catalogs currently-existing structures of Syracuse University in Syracuse, New York.

-The University's archives document the university's buildings back to the start of its operations in rented space in 1871.
+This list of Syracuse University buildings catalogs significant buildings and facilities, existing or demolished, owned by or closely associated with Syracuse University in Syracuse, New York.
+The university's archives document the university's buildings back to the start of its operations in rented space in 1871.

 Two of the oldest surviving buildings, the Hall of Languages (1873) and Crouse College (1888-89), were listed on the National Register of Historic Places in the 1970s.
 Fifteen of the buildings on the original campus of the university, including those two, termed the Comstock Tract Buildings, were listed on the National Register as a historic district in 1980.

 Locations of those having coordinates below may be seen together in a map by clicking on "Map all coordinates using OpenStreetMap" at the right side of this page.